Picture Book Art

 Juvenile Nonfiction - J 741.642 Eva

-An in-depth look at twelve contemporary illustrators of children's books.
+Learn about artists and their inspirations through an in-depth look at 12 contemporary illustrators of children's books.
 These artists represent a broad range of styles, media, subjects and their own personal outlooks.
-Learn about these artists and their inspirations.

 Picture Books